nashervinesiaton/Pet-Adoption-Management-System/README.md

 # FurEverHome: Pet Adoption Record System

 ## Description
-**FurEver Home** is a data-driven command center for animal shelters.
+**FurEverHome** is a data-driven command center for animal shelters.
 You manage the entire shelter lifecycle from a single, flat-design interface.
 This system replaces simple lists with analytics, clinical logs, and automated pipelines.

 ---